 With a simple setup, you can even install WordPress software on your existing web hosting service—even on your computer— and build the website using its easy-to-use interface and non-technical tools, for example, the Wix website builder.

-As an open-source content management system, WordPress allows you to create any website.
+As an open-source content management system, WordPress allows you to create any website without becoming a web design and development expert.

 If one person were to build WordPress from scratch, it would take him 382 years to build it—costing 22 million dollars, provided the average salary per year should be $55,000.